chrispinciza01/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 7-file is a script that creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the text Holberton School ending by a new line.

-File 8-cwd_state is a script that writes into the file ls_cwd_cuplicate_last_line is a script that duplicates theontent the result of the command ls -la.
+File 8-cwd_state is a script that writes into the file ls_cwd_content the result of the command ls -la.

-File 9-d last line of the file iacta.
+File 9-duplicate_last_line is a script that duplicates the last line of the file iacta.

 File 10-no_more_js is a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.